stackitcloud/stackit-cli/docs/stackit_valkey_credentials_delete.md

 ### Examples

 ```
-  Delete credentials with ID "xxx" of a Key Value Store (valkey) instance with ID "yyy"
+  Delete credentials with ID "xxx" of a Valkey instance with ID "yyy"
   $ stackit valkey credentials delete xxx --instance-id yyy
 ```